jmaicaaan/InventoryManagement-Beta/README.md

     https://drive.google.com/drive/folders/0B15D7o9vmq7KaGlqMTRHdGZjUUk?usp=sharing

 # Installing:
-    Download the files on the given link above, extract the inventory_management.zip into your webapps folder, tomcat directory.
+   - Download the files on the given link **above**, extract the inventory_management.zip into your webapps folder, tomcat directory.
-    Create a MSSQL user with credentials(user: inventory; password: inventory) Create an empty database on your MSSQL2012 named InventoryManagement and assign it to the newly created user.
+   - Create a MSSQL user with credentials(user: inventory; password: inventory)
+   - Create an empty database on your MSSQL2012 named InventoryManagement and assign it to the newly created user.
-    Extract the Installer-Inventory_Management.zip and you will find inside the installer.
+   - Extract the Installer-Inventory_Management.zip and you will find inside the installer.
-    Install the app
+   - Install the app

 # Error mapping:
     Api is dead?